-For starters, you must consider the right unit size for you.
+For starters, you must consider the right type of condo unit for you.
 Needless to say, the size of the unit you choose should match the number of occupants.
 And of course, your choice will have to match your budget.
 You should also check whether the condominium has all the amenities you seek, and that you are getting your money’s worth.
 You should not be paying as much association fees as any other property that offers better amenities.
 Beyond just the amenities, you must check the overall environment of the condominium.
 Is the property management doing their job well?
 You will know this by checking the property’s cleanliness, general population, noise levels, waste segregation, and the like.
-Feel free to be meticulous about such things.
+Feel free to be meticulous about such things..

 Should I find partners or go on my own?

 Real estate investors choose to either work on their own or with partners.
 Partnerships offer several advantages, especially for first-time investors.
 These include additional financing, shared investment risks, distributed workload, and others.
 It is not without its disadvantages though.
 You will have to deal with profit distribution, interacting with different personalities, facing the risk of being cheated on, and other such compromises.
 Weigh your options and see which one works best for your own needs and preferences.

 Should I enlist the service of a professional property management?